What Is The Founder Of Judaism

 Contemporary scholarship on the origins of Judaism is dynamic and multifaceted, drawing on archaeological evidence, textual analysis, and comparative religious studies.
 Here are some key trends and developments:

-• Archaeological Discoveries: Archaeological excavations in Israel and the surrounding regions continue to shed light on the historical context of the Bible.
+• Archaeological Discoveries: Archaeological excavations in Israel and the surrounding regions continue to make sense of the historical context of the Bible.
 Discoveries such as the Tel Dan Stele, which contains a possible reference to the "House of David," provide external evidence for the existence of biblical figures and events.

 • Textual Analysis: Scholars continue to analyze the biblical texts, examining their literary structure, historical context, and theological themes.
 Source criticism, which attempts to identify the different sources that were used to compose the Torah, remains a significant area of study.